SuperNEMO-DBD/SNDrift/README.md

 ```

 The build will create the `transportlib.so` shared library and (currently)
-the scan.exe executable in the build directory (from which you can run
+two executables in the build directory (from which you can run
-the executable, no problem).
+the executables, no problem).

 ## Utilities and Data